10 Ways to Elevate Your Bathroom Remodel Design

 4. Sconce Lighting Placement

-Consider moving away from the traditional overhead vanity light by adding a sconce on each side of the mirror that adds both function and aesthetic with the endless lighting selections available.
+Consider moving away from the traditional overhead vanity light by adding a sconce on each side of the mirror that adds both function and aesthetics with the endless lighting selections available.

 5. Patterned Floor Tile

 Playful and bold when using classic tile selections.
 In this lower-level bath we blended a mini hexagon tile in a glass material that replicates architecture from the early 20th century.
 Paired with mixed metals and unique open storage, this space feels welcoming to any guest in your new space.

 6. Unique Tile Installation

 This is our favorite mosaic from the Chapter 15 collection of Jeffrey Courts’ Metropolitan mosaic shown in Beige.
 What we love about this installation are the no grout lines and the beautiful honed finish for elevated kids or any guest bath.